-We have reported separately on the consolidated financial statements of the Company and its subsidiaries for the year ended 31 December 2019.
-The opinion in that report is qualified.
+We have reported separately on the consolidated financial statements of the Company and its subsidiaries for the year ended 31 December 2020.
+That report is modified with the inclusion of an emphasis of matter.

-The engagement partner on the audit resulting in this independent auditor's report is Yiangos Kaponides
+The engagement partner on the audit resulting in this independent auditor's report is Yiangos Kaponides.